 Secretary of State Mike Pompeo completed a week-long visit to eight countries across the Middle East.
-There, he reiterated America’s commitment to the region and galvanizied U.S. partners and allies to counter the Iranian regime’s destructive activities.
+There, he reiterated America’s commitment to the region and galvanized U.S. partners and allies to counter the Iranian regime’s destructive activities.

 The strong economic and security partnership with Oman

-The secretary met with Omani Sultan Qaboos bin Sa’id (above) in Muscat On January 14, commending the Sultan for Oman’s capacity to create opportunities for dialogue on difficult issues at challenging times, including peace between Israel and the Palestinians.
+The secretary met with Omani Sultan Qaboos bin Sa’id (above) in Muscat on January 14, commending the sultan for Oman’s capacity to create opportunities for dialogue on difficult issues at challenging times, including peace between Israel and the Palestinians.
 They agreed on the importance of all parties working with United Nations Special Envoy Martin Griffiths to end the conflict in Yemen.
-The secretary also thanked the Sultan for hosting recent meetings on the economic and energy pillars of the proposed Middle East Strategic Alliance.
+The secretary also thanked the sultan for hosting recent meetings on the economic and energy pillars of the proposed Middle East Strategic Alliance.

 Pompeo was concluding a week of consultations with leaders in eight countries across the Middle East.
-A planned final stop in Kuwait was postponed so that the Pompeo family can attend a family funeral.
+A planned final stop in Kuwait was postponed so the Pompeo family can attend a family funeral.

 During the trip he announced the U.S. will host a global conference in Warsaw, Poland, on February 13-14 focusing on Middle East stability, peace and security.
 The meeting will “bring together dozens of countries from all around the world, from Asia, from Africa, from Western Hemisphere countries, Europe too, the Middle East of course,” Pompeo said.

 Wide-ranging talks with Saudi leaders